aidansharma98/aidansharma98.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a fourth year Linguistics PhD student at Rutgers University.
-I'm primarily interested in Eastern Indo-Aryan languages and Central Asian Turkic languages.
+I work on Eastern Indo-Aryan languages (primarily Magahi) and Central Asian Turkic languages (primarily Kazakh).
 My theoretical interests are mostly in syntax and semantics, but I have done some P-side work as well.

 At Rutgers, I'm a member of the [Meaning Across Languages Lab](https://sites.rutgers.edu/themallab/) run by Dorothy Ahn and the Fieldwork Lab run by Maria Kouneli and Ryan Walter Smith.